hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/auth-in-remix/2-setup-root-component.md

 };
 ```

-Our root App component is the standard Remix one except we conditionally load Javascript and add a nav bar with login/logout.
+Our root App component is the standard Remix one except we conditionally load Javascript and add a navigation bar with login/logout.
 Throughout the app we make heavy use of the remix-utils npm library.

-We use forms to POST to the our action endpoints
+We use forms to POST to our action endpoints.

 ```typescript
 export default function App() {